TRPMAN/DevOps-1/README.md

-# ☁️ AWS Part
+# ☁️ AWS Section

-Welcome to the AWS part of my Devops-1 learning journey! 🚀
+Welcome to the AWS section of my Devops-1 learning journey! 🚀

-In this branch, I document what I’ve learned while working with AWS.
+In this branch, I document what I’ve learned while working with AWS

 ## 📚 Topics Covered